Location-Based Services: Google Maps API Alternatives

 Moreover, we’ve conducted a comparative analysis of these mapping tools and are ready to share its result with you.

-Today it's hard to imagine how people used to do with paper maps.
+Today it's hard to imagine how people used to get by with just paper maps.
 Fortunately, this era is a thing of the past, and now we have GPS navigation devices and mobile applications at our disposal.

 The task of the GPS feature is to detect the current location of the device and update the information as it changes.
 And then we can use such data as we please.